I have a new book coming October 11th called The Commitment Engine – Making Work Worth It.

 A: Actually I believe it’s a necessary step if you ever hope to establish a guiding vision for your business, strategy that allows your business to stand out and differentiate and focus on the priorities that will keep you on track.
 It’s pretty tough to give something to someone else until you possess it yourself.

-9) Has all this social sharing that people do now days changed the language of business?
+9) Has all this social sharing that people do nowadays changed the language of business?

 A: I think it’s changed a few things.
 Yes, I think the way we talk about business, the way we share and perhaps what we share has changed dramatically.
 For years I’ve been advocating the use of personal stories in marketing and widespread social media usage has certainly helped break down resistance to this notion as a leadership style.